microsoft/azure-pipelines-tasks/docs/contribute.md

 node make.js test
 ```

-Run tests for the task that you are intersted in:
+Run tests for the task that you are interested in:
 ```bash
 node make.js test --task ShellScript --suite L0
 ```